 Trump administration to extend European travel ban to include UK and Ireland

-The Trump administration will extend its European travel ban to include the U.K. and Ireland as part of continuing efforts to combat the coronavirus pandemic, President Trump said Saturday.
+The Trump administration will extend its European travel ban to include the U.K. and Ireland as part of continuing efforts to combat the coronavirus pandemic, President Trump said Saturday, before saying he was also looking at the possibility of domestic travel restrictions as well.

-“We are looking at it very seriously, yeah, because they’ve had a little bit of activity unfortunately,” he said when asked in the White House briefing room about reports that the ban would be extended.
+“We are looking at it very seriously, yeah, because they’ve had a little bit of activity unfortunately,” he said when asked in the White House briefing room about reports that the European travel ban would be extended.
 “So we’re going to be looking at that -- we actually already have looked at it and that is going to be announced.”

+Asked if he was considering any domestic travel restrictions, Trump said: "Yes, specifically from certain areas, yes we are."

+"We're working with the states and we're considering other restrictions, yes," he said.

-Vice President Mike Pence confirmed later in the briefing that the travel would be suspended - going into effect midnight Monday night EDT.
+Vice President Mike Pence confirmed later in the briefing that the travel from U.K. and Ireland would be suspended as of midnight Monday night EDT.
 He said it was after the unanimous recommendation from health experts at the White House.

 EUROPEAN UNION LASHES OUT AT TRUMP OVER TRAVEL BAN AMID CORONAVIRUS CHAOS